JGL Racing: Car No. 28 history

+Car No. 28 results

 Car No. 93 history

 The No. 93 was an original entry for JGL Racing in 2014, debuting as a Dodge at Daytona in February.
 Matt Carter (son of longtime Cup Series owner Travis Carter) drove the No. 93 at Daytona International Speedway, failing to qualify.
 Carl Long ran the next race at Phoenix, parking after 13 laps for a 37th-place finish.
 J. J. Yeley joined the team at Vegas, finishing 21st.
 Long start and parked the car again at Bristol, then Yeley ran the next two races scoring two top 20s.
 Mike Wallace moved over from the No. 28 for two races before leaving the team.
 Long, Harrison Rhodes, Josh Reaume, and Kevin Lepage all ran races in the car.

 Mike Wallace returned to the team at Kentucky.
 Wallace also ran the next race at Daytona in July with sponsorship from Smith Transportation, working out a deal with the team that would put his son Matt in the No. 93 at a race of his choice if Mike finished in the top-5.
 Though he didn't get that top-5, he finished a strong tenth.
 Up-and-comer Kevin Swindell joined the team at Indianapolis with sponsorship from Curb Records and John Christner Trucking.
 Road course racer and movie promoter Tomy Drissi drove the No. 93 car to a 20th-place finish at Watkins Glen with sponsorship from the new Teenage Mutant Ninja Turtles film in 3D.
 Drissi also ran the following week at Mid-Ohio, finishing 23rd.
 Swindell returned to the team for eight additional races, with a best finish of 22nd twice.
 Ryan Ellis, Mike Harmon, and T. J. Bell also ran races for the team.

 In 2015, JGL shut down the No. 93, instead creating the new full-time No. 24 and part-time No. 26.
-The No. 93 crew were moved to the No. 24 car.
+The No. 93 crew was moved to the No. 24 car.
 However, nine races into the season, the No. 24 was shut down and the No. 26 became a full-time entry.
 The team then announced that the No. 93 would return as the new part-time entry.
 However the car has not been fielded as of the second to last race of the season.